-UNH has an emerging program in condensed matter physics that involves three exciting areas of research.
-The first is the study of Atomic Clusters, tiny aggregates comprising from just two or three to thousands of atoms.
+Atomic Clusters are tiny aggregates comprising from just two or three to thousands of atoms.
 These largely unexplored systems offer a remarkable example of interdisciplinary interest, since they are relevant to topics as diverse as molecular physics, catalysis, astrophysical chemistry, crystal growth, solid state physics, and materials science.
 Fullerenes, also called "buckyballs", are the best known representative of atomic clusters.
 These hollow, all-carbon clusters are chemically stable under ambient conditions, but they feature several competing reaction channels when highly excited by a laser pulse.
-Moreover, it is possible to implant atoms into the fullerene cage (Professor Olof Echt).
+Moreover, it is possible to implant atoms into the fullerene cage.